Kiuwan logo

 Advantage Number 1

-SAST tools can detect high-risk software vulnerabilities such as SQL injection which would affect the system through the life of the software, Buffer Overflows which could disable the system, cross-site problems like cross-site scripting and cross-site request forgery.
-SAST tools will detect all of the Open Web Application Security Project (OSWAP) top 10 security risks.
+SAST tools can detect high-risk software vulnerabilities, such as SQL injection, which would affect the system throughout its life, Buffer Overflows, which could disable the system, and cross-site problems like cross-site scripting and cross-site request forgery.
+They will also detect all of the Open Web Application Security Project (OWASP) top 10 security risks.

 Advantage Number 2

-SAST systems can be applied early in the software development cycle because it looks at the code before it is compiled and warns of weak spots.
-It would be up to 100 times more expensive to fix the code after the application was compiled.
-By detecting security code early, as opposed to testing right before release, or in post-production, high-risk issues can be resolved without having to break the application build.
-The security testing can be run throughout the software development lifecycle, minimizing the risk of allowing vulnerabilities to get through to the released application and reducing the risk that hackers can get into the application.
+SAST systems can be applied early in the software development cycle because they look at the code before it is compiled and warn of weak spots.
+Fixing the code after the application was compiled would be up to 100 times more expensive.
+By detecting security code early, as opposed to testing right before release, or in post-production, high-risk issues can be resolved without breaking the application build.
+The security testing can be run throughout the software development lifecycle, minimizing the risk of allowing vulnerabilities to get through to the released application and reducing the risk of hackers getting into the application.

 Advantage Number 3